Blog Title

 • In addition to progress payments, the schedule is also directly tied to other contract administrative processes, including the submittal register and quality control / quality assurance.

-Note: As with all our articles, the following is provided for informational use only and does not supersede any information or specifications provided by USACE - simply to serve as a starting point.
+Note: As with all our articles, the following is provided for informational use only and does not supersede any specifications or contract requirements provided by USACE.

 Submittal Register.
 With USACE projects, the schedule is uploaded into the government’s Resident Management System (RMS) and can be linked to the submittal register to populate the contractor “need-by” dates in the submittal register.
 These are the dates each submittal item needs to be submitted, approved, and material needed.